ARM-software/android-nn-driver/README.md

 # ArmNN Android Neural Networks driver

-This directory contains the ArmNN driver for the Android Neural Networks API, implementing the android.hardware.neuralnetworks@1.0 HAL and android.hardware.neuralnetworks@1.1 HAL.
+This directory contains the ArmNN driver for the Android Neural Networks API, implementing the android.hardware.neuralnetworks@1.0, android.hardware.neuralnetworks@1.1 and  android.hardware.neuralnetworks@1.2 HALs.

 For more information about supported operations and configurations, see NnapiSupport.txt